2018 United States House of Representatives elections in South Carolina

 The 2018 United States House of Representatives elections in South Carolina were held on November 6, 2018, to elect the seven U.S. representatives from the state of South Carolina, one from each of the state's seven congressional districts.
 The elections coincided with a gubernatorial election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 This was the first time that the Democrats picked up a seat in South Carolina since 1986.
 The state congressional delegation changed from 6–1 for Republicans to 5–2 for Republicans.
-Prior to this, the last time the Democrats had held 2 seats in the state had been in 2010.
+This is the only time since 2008 that Democrats had won more than one U.S. House seat in South Carolina.